celinelatulipe/ThinkLikeComputer/_sources/IndefiniteIteration/listenerLoop.rst

 that asks a yes-or-no question.
 In this case, you want to make sure that the person using your program enters either a Y for yes or N for no (in either upper or lower case).
 Here is a program that uses a ``while`` loop to keep asking until it receives a valid answer.
-As a preview of coming attractions, it uses the ``upper()`` method which is described in String Methods to convert a string to upper case.
 When you run the following code, try typing something other than Y or N to see how the code reacts:

 .. activecode:: ac14_3_3